SteveDexter24/E-commerce/README.md

 ## Frontend

-To Start the frontend, please check out the frontend [README.md](/frontend/README.md)
+To Start the frontend, please check out the [frontend README](/frontend/README.md)

 ## Backend

-To Start the backend, please check out the backend [README.md](/backend/README.md)
+To Start the backend, please check out the [backend README](/backend/README.md)